rails/rails/guides/source/active_record_validations_callbacks.md

 => ActiveRecord::RecordInvalid: Validation failed: Name can't be blank
 ```

-+invalid?+ is simply the inverse of +valid?+. +invalid?+ triggers your validations, returning true if any errors were found in the object, and false otherwise.
+`invalid?` is simply the inverse of `valid?`. `invalid?` triggers your validations, returning true if any errors were found in the object, and false otherwise.

-### +errors[]+
+### `errors[]`

-To verify whether or not a particular attribute of an object is valid, you can use +errors[:attribute]+.
-It returns an array of all the errors for +:attribute+.
+To verify whether or not a particular attribute of an object is valid, you can use `errors[:attribute]`.
+It returns an array of all the errors for `:attribute`.
 If there are no errors on the specified attribute, an empty array is returned.

 This method is only useful _after_ validations have been run, because it only inspects the errors collection and does not trigger validations itself.
-It's different from the +ActiveRecord::Base#invalid?+ method explained above because it doesn't verify the validity of the object as a whole.
+It's different from the `ActiveRecord::Base#invalid?` method explained above because it doesn't verify the validity of the object as a whole.
 It only checks to see whether there are errors found on an individual attribute of the object.

 ```ruby
 class Person < ActiveRecord::Base